Columbia Valley AVA: Topography

 The Columbia Valley is a large, treeless basin surrounding the Yakima, Snake and Columbia Rivers in Washington and Oregon while all surrounding areas are forested.
-The area is distinguished by its broadly undulating or rolling surface, cut by rivers and broken by long sloping basaltic uplifts extending generally in an east-west direction.
+The area is distinguished by its broadly undulating or rolling surface, cut by rivers and broken by long sloping basaltic uplifts extending generally in an east–west direction.
 The area is dominated by its major rivers.
 The Cascade Range forms its western boundary with the Palouse regions bordering the area to the east.
 To the north, the Okanogan Highlands form the boundary while on the east, the Greater Spokane area and the eastern portion of the high rolling Palouse Prairie constitute the boundary of the valley.
 The southern boundary is defined by the Blue Mountains, the 2000 ft contour line and the foothills of the Cascade Mountains southwest of the Columbia River.
 Elevation in surrounding areas exceeds 2000 ft while the elevation in the Columbia Valley generally does not exceed 2000 ft.
 It encompasses the valleys formed by the Columbia River and its tributaries, including the Walla Walla, the Snake, and Yakima Rivers.
 Columbia Valley stretches between the 46th parallel and 47th parallel which puts it in line with the well-known French wine growing regions of Bordeaux and Burgundy.
 The northern latitude gives the areas two more hours of additional daylight during the summer growing season than California wine regions receive.
-Columbia Valley’s soils were formed by the Missoula Floods, a series of cataclysmic events over 15,000 years ago.
+Columbia Valley's soils were formed by the Missoula Floods, a series of cataclysmic events over 15,000 years ago.
 Most vineyards lie below the floodwaters, with soils of windblown deposits of sand and silt loess, overlying gravel and slackwater sediment with a basaltic bedrock.
 The volcanic and sandy loam soil of the valley offers good drainage and is poor in nutrients, ideal in forcing the vine to concentrate its resources into the grape clusters.

-Seventeen appellations currently designate separate viticultural areas with their unique properties within the vast Columbia Valley area but share common characteristics.
+Eighteen appellations currently designate separate viticultural areas with their unique properties within the vast Columbia Valley area but share common characteristics.
 They are Ancient Lakes of the Columbia Valley, Candy Mountain, Goose Gap, Horse Heaven Hills, Rattlesnake Hills, Lake Chelan, Naches Heights, Red Mountain, The Rocks District of Milton-Freewater, Rocky Reach, Rocky Slope, Snipes Mountain, The Burn of Columbia Valley, Walla Walla Valley, Wahluke Slope and Yakima Valley.
 North of the Rattlesnake Hills is a region commonly known as Columbia Cascade, but it is not a recognized American viticultural area.
 Other distinctive wine growing regions that have not yet partitioned for AVA status include the Othello region located in Adams County and the Tri-Cities area around the towns of Kennewick, Pasco and Richland.